Tel Zeton: Excavations

 The site was excavated four times.
 The first time was by Jacob Kaplan in 1957, on behalf of the Israel Exploration Society, promoted by the Beit Zvi center.
 The excavation lasted a month and yielded findings of the Persian period and halted upon reaching remains from the Iron Age.
 In 2000 the site was excavated by Haya Katz and revealed pottery from the Iron Age and the Persian periods.
 The third excavation was headed by Dor Golan in 2005 and revealed remains from the Middle Bronze Age.
 The fourth excavation took place in 2015 by Angelina Dagot, west of the site and revealed several installations and pottery from various periods from the Iron Age to the Mamluk rule.

 History

-Bronze and Iron Ages (2000 - 538 BCE)
+Bronze Age

 The 2005 excavation revealed a settlement layer from the Middle Bronze Age II (early 2nd millennium BC).
 It was part of a series of settlements along the Yarkon River stretching between the large sites of Tel Gerisa and Tel Afek.

+Iron Age

 Kaplan excavated a fortified Iron Age settlement, dated to the Iron Age II period (1000-538 BCE).
 In 2015 an excavation revealed that the settlement's agricultural territory extended at least 50 m west of the mound, where what seems to be a silo was found.